pyladies/pyladies-kit/handbook/index.rst

 Email the main point of contact for any of the following channels, and provide text and/or images for us to use:

 #.
-Global PyLadies Newsletter: Submissions for each month must be
+Global PyLadies Newsletter: Esther can set up a monthly email reminder
-   received by the 28th of the previous month.
+   for anyone who wants to contribute to the newsletter.
 Keep the text brief and include an image. (esther@pyladies.com)
 #.
 PyLadies blog: we would love for you to contribute posts to our blog!
    (esther@pyladies.com)
 #. @pyladies Twitter account (katharine@pyladies.com)